Funding opportunity: Evaluating the benefits, costs and utility of synthetic data

 This funding opportunity is a joint initiative from the Economic and Social Research Council (ESRC)’s Data & Infrastructure Programme and ADR UK and is a revised version of a call run earlier this year.

-To find out more about the opportunity, register for an applicant webinar on 14 September 2023 at 13:00.
+To find out more about the opportunity, watch the recording of our applicant webinar.

 Applications will close on 26 October 2023.